SAhmadUmass/zendeskclone4/makingRESTendpoints.md

   – PUT /api/tickets/123 → Should update ticket #123 if the user is authorized.
   – DELETE /api/tickets/123 → Should remove ticket #123 if the user is authorized (optional).

-• Make sure RLS is correctly disallowing data that shouldn’t be returned.
+• Make sure RLS is correctly disallowing data that shouldn't be returned.
-• Double-check that errors come back with helpful messages (e.g., “Unauthorized,” “Not Found,” “Invalid Input,” etc.).
+• Double-check that errors come back with helpful messages (e.g., "Unauthorized," "Not Found," "Invalid Input," etc.).

 ---